-Loco, not so much mad as eccentric perhaps.
-Located opposite the supermarket carpark in the middle of Featherston, sandwiched between a cane furniture shop and a body art studio and gallery, Loco's stock is reasonably priced and eclectic, carefully selected for maximum quality and interest.
-But if you're looking for tooled leather bindings to bring a dash of Downton Abbey to your shelves, we have those too.
+Loco, not so much crazy as eccentric perhaps.
+Located diagonally across from the supermarket carpark in the centre of Featherston between the cane shop and Perpetua Studio, Loco's stock is reasonably priced and eclectic, carefully selected for maximum quality and interest - and if you're looking for tooled leather bindings to bring a dash of Downton Abbey to your shelves, we have those too.

 Mr Feather's Den